huijing/huijing.github.io/_drafts/how-well-do-you-know-display.md

 ### display: run-in;

 Now this is a fun one I hadn't heard of until I started reading the CSS Display specification.
-It is meant .
-Unfortunately, it seems that browser vendors are not fond of this specification at all,
+Unfortunately, it seems that browser vendors are not fond of this specification at all, so you can think of this as an alternate reality specification <span class="kaomoji">¯\\\_(ツ)\_/¯</span>

 ### display: ruby;